sapegin/washingcode-book/manuscript/070_Naming_is_hard.md

 expect(user.fullName).toBe('Chuck Norris')
 -->

 In general, I don’t like to remember too many rules, and any convention can go too far.
 A good example, and fortunately almost forgotten, is [Hungarian notation](https://en.wikipedia.org/wiki/Hungarian_notation), where each name is prefixed with its type, or with its intention or kind.
-For example, `lAccountNum` (long integer), `arru8NumberList` (array of unsigned 8-bit integers), `usName` (unsafe string).
+For example, `lAccountNum` (long integer), <!-- cspell:disable -->`arru8NumberList`<!-- cspell:enable --> (array of unsigned 8-bit integers), `usName` (unsafe string).

 Hungarian notation made sense for old untyped languages like C, but with modern typed languages and IDEs that show types when you hover over the name, it clutters the code and makes reading each name harder.
 So, keep it simple.